Lortseam/completeconfig/README.md

 CompleteConfig is a configuration library for [Fabric](https://fabricmc.net/) mods.
 It aims to be highly flexible in usage and provide all the necessary components for mod configs.

+**This library is deprecated and will not get updated for Minecraft 1.21.
+I suggest switching to [YACL](https://github.com/isXander/YetAnotherConfigLib).**

 ### Highlights
 * Client and Server support
 * Multiple configs per mod